snehafotedar/Weather-Web-Service/REST.md

 REST API - Weather Details

-Database information : daily.csv file was save in sqlite database(weather.db) and data is retrived by querying the database.
+Database information : daily.csv file has been saved in in table weather inside sqlite database weather.db and data is retrived by querying the database.

 Functions implemented are as below :